kubescape/kubescape.io/docs/use_cases/misconfiguration-remediation-best-practice.md

 #### **Scenario**

-A development team has utilized Kubescape to uncover a series of misconfigurations and vulnerabilities within their Kubernetes deployments.
-To effectively tackle these issues, they seek a structured framework for remediation that will bolster their overall security posture.
+How can a development team utilize Kubescape's scanning results to establish a structured framework for remediation, ensuring effective resolution of vulnerabilities and misconfigurations in their Kubernetes deployments to enhance their overall security posture?

 ## **Actions**